Wingrave: Lordship of Burbage in the Parish of Wingrave Buckinghamshire

-At present all these posts are vacant.

-Wingrave Manor (the building), also known as the 'Old Manor House' is a Victorian half timbered pastiche of nearby Ascott House.
-Like many of the village's cottages it too was built by Hannah de Rothschild in 1876.
-Why she built a large house barely two miles from her own home Mentmore Towers (one of the largest mansions in Buckinghamshire) can only be the subject of conjecture.
-The design of the house while similar to Ascott, does not have the same lightness of touch as Ascott, so is unlikely to have been designed by Ascott's architect George Devey.
+Wingrave Manor (the building), also known as the 'Old Manor House', is a Victorian half timbered pastiche of nearby Ascott House.
+It was built in 1876 by Hannah de Rothschild, like many of the village's cottages.
 The Rothschild family do not appear to have ever lived at Wingrave, as the house was soon let to the Stewart-Freeman Family who enlarged it in 1885 and eventually purchased it in 1898.

 Czech connection

 It was the last Stewart-Freeman daughter, Mary Eveline, Countess of Essex (divorced wife of the Earl of Essex), who leased Wingrave Manor, to the exiled Czechoslovak government.
 They leased it for £20 a week as a residence for the employees and families of the Private Office of President Beneš (called the Chancellery or the Cabinet).
 It was used as a safe house and a guest-house for people visiting President Beneš.
 Amongst the guests were Jan Masaryk and sometimes Winston Churchill.
 During this time the President Dr. Edvard Beneš lived at The Abbey in nearby Aston Abbotts, and the staff of his Military Intelligence of the exiled government lived at Addington House in nearby Addington, near Winslow.
 Meanwhile, the offices of the Czechoslovak government-in-exile were at various locations in London.

 President Beneš donated a bus shelter to the villages of Aston Abbotts and Wingrave in 1944.
 This is on the A418 between the two villages.
 Following the departure of President Beneš's officials in 1945, the Manor was leased to an order of nuns who cared for disabled children on the site for over twenty-five years.